Moro-Afriyie/interview-assignment/README.md

 ## Requirements

 - For development, you will only need Node.js and a node global package, installed in your environement.
-- IDE used is Visual Studio Code editor and must have Live Server extension installed to be able to run the raw html file
+- IDE used is Visual Studio Code editor and must have Live Server extension installed to be able to run the raw html file(in terms of giving it a port number orthewise it will be blocked by CORS policy)

 ### Node